-General Outpatient Service: All fellows spend a portion of their clinical time providing consultation and neuropsychological evaluation to general outpatients.
+General Outpatient Service: All fellows spend a portion of their clinical time providing consultation and neuropsychological evaluation to our general service, which is for any referral for evaluation not coming through one of our specialty clinics/ services listed below.
 The proportion of general outpatients is higher in the General track (approximately half of clinical service, especially in the first year) and lower (approximately a quarter) for fellows in the Concussion and Autism tracks.
-General outpatients come to us from a wide range of referral sources: physicians, professionals, schools, and family members.
 Patients seen in the general outpatient service include children and adolescents presenting with a variety of developmental or acquired neurocognitive difficulties.
-Specialty Rotations: Rotations are organized to provide broad experience with neurodevelopmental disorders and general referrals in Year 1, and in-depth experiences with medical populations (e.g., epilepsy, hem/onc) in Year 2.
+Specialty Rotations: Rotations are organized to provide broad experience with neurodevelopmental disorders and a variety of referral questions in Year 1, and in-depth experiences with medical populations (e.g., epilepsy, hem/onc) in Year 2.
 Fellows in the Concussion track will spend relatively more time in the SCORE clinic rotation, and fellows in the Autism track will spend relatively more time in autism-related rotations, including neuropsychological and developmental evaluations and treatment.
 However, all fellows can be exposed to most or all of these populations, and we take individual preferences and goals into account in order to individualize the training experience.
 Each rotation typically offers both didactic experiences (e.g., attending rounds) and experience with a given patient population.
 Center for Autism Spectrum Disorders (CASD) - This rotation provides experience in evaluating primarily high-functioning children for autism spectrum disorders.
 The fellow will conduct neuropsychological evaluations and function as part of a multi-disciplinary team, which includes developmental psychology, psychiatry and speech and language pathology.
 Fellows receive individual and group supervision and participate in team meetings, including case presentations and didactics.
 Fellows have the opportunity to provide school and parent consultation.
-Fellows (particularly those in the Autism track) can also provide group, individual, and family therapy to patients.
+Fellows (particularly those in the Autism track) can also provide group, individual, and family therapy.
 Comprehensive Pediatric Epilepsy Program - The fellow participates in weekly multidisciplinary epilepsy team conference in the Neurology department, and provides consultation and evaluation for children and adolescents diagnosed with seizure disorders.
 The fellow will also follow surgery candidates through baseline assessment, possible Wada evaluation of language and memory functions, cortical mapping, and/ or functional imaging, and post-surgical evaluation.
 Developmental Neuropsychological Evaluation - Evaluations (some as part of a multidisciplinary team) of preschool-aged children or those functioning at that developmental level, mostly referred to the Center for Autism Spectrum Disorders.
 Executive Function Clinic - Our faculty are known for expertise in executive functioning.
 This clinic provides rapid, focused evaluations of children with suspected attentional and executive function problems.
 The rotation includes group supervision, and particular training in executive function profiles in ADHD and other neuropsychological disorders.
 Hematology/Oncology Program - The fellow participates in clinical and neuroradiology rounds through the Hematology/Oncology and Neurology departments and learns about the cognitive sequelae of these disorders and their treatments.
 As part of the rotation, the fellow will provide consultations and evaluations to patients referred through the Hematology/Oncology and Neurology departments (Brain Tumor Institute).
 In addition, the fellow will also obtain clinical experience evaluating children with Neurofibromatosis (NF), and will provide consultation within the NF Institute.

 Safe Concussion Outcome, Recovery & Education (SCORE) Program- This unique "primary care neuropsychology" clinic, situated within the Division of Pediatric Neuropsychology, conducts serial, focused neuropsychological evaluations with children who have sustained mild TBI/ concussions.
 Active treatment is also provided.
 The fellow will also provide consultation to physicians, teachers, athletic and physical trainers regarding school and return to play/ activity issues.
-Sample Schedule for General Track Postdoc: